kiarafrobles/www.retroreport.org/_mini-docs/hillary-clinton-and-the-superpredator.md

 producer:
   - bonnie-bertram
 description: "Wondering what the Hillary Clinton/superpredator brouhaha is all about?
 Here's the cliff notes..."
 tweet: "Wondering what the Hillary Clinton/superpredator brouhaha is all about?
-Here's the cliff notes...."
+Here's the cliff notes"
 featured_image_path: /uploads/1457628883687_HILLARY%20SHORT%20THUMB.jpg
 appearance: light-text
 video: